rolandocape/upcoming-launches-app/README.md

 The home page of your app shows a list of upcoming launches.
 You decide how you want to order the launches and how they are displayed.

 A user should be able to click on a launch in the list to display additional details about the launch.
-The API includes many other pieces of information which you can choose to include on this page.
+The API includes many other pieces of information that you can choose to include on this page.

 Once finished, send your solution files to casey@immertec.com or push up to a GitHub repository for review.